 Our outstanding program for educators involves hands-on workshops for different levels K-16 and programs for 2YC3 teachers.
-There will be networking opportunities, long distance options, sessions on the NGSS-aligned Regional Water Quality Experiment, and more.
+There will be networking opportunities, long distance options, and more.

 For Traditional Teachers

 Different CERM 2019 education programs will be directed to teachers of grade levels K-16.
 Continuing education credits (called SCECHs in the state of MI) will be offered for as many of the K-12 programs as possible.
 Teacher candidates are welcome, too.
 Alignment with NGSS standards will be a focus.
 Green Chemistry and laboratory safety, as well as STEM teaching and assessment methods will be among the topics covered.